V-Cent/TTE/docs/tech/tov.md

 #### :{'media' : 'media/tov/spellCancel.mp4'} Spell Cancel

 Instead of using free-run to cancel the recovery of attacks, you can use a spell then instantly cancel it for the same effect.
-This is usually faster than FRC but harder to perform.
+This is usually faster than a MC but harder to perform.
 A perfect spell cancel will give control back to the user after 15 frames.

 #### Pseudo Quick Turn